Our vision of a sustainable campus

 Ecoversity is the University of Bradford’s programme of embedding sustainable development across everything that we do.

-It is an ambitious and visionary programme creating change across the whole of the University.
+It is an ambitious and visionary programme creating change across the whole of the University and not just about how we build and run our estate or just the environment, but also:

 Our award-winning sustainable campuses are a green oasis in the urban centre of Bradford.
 We have some of the world’s most environmentally friendly buildings, loads of edible planting and prime places for relaxing and learning informally about sustainability.